AdaCore/learn/intro_to_ada.rst

     There are other differences (you can have several discriminants in a variant record in Ada).
 Nevertheless, they allow the same kind of type modeling than sum types in functional languages.

+    Compared to C/C++ unions, Ada variant records are more powerful in what they allow to express, and also checked at runtime, which makes them safer.

 Privacy
 =======